chreke/artisticadvice.com/_posts/2018-04-29-how-to-price-commissions.md

 ---

-[Yoshi Yoshitani][society6] is a professional illustrator currently located in California.
+[Yoshi Yoshitani][society6] is a professional concept artist and illustrator currently located in California.

 If you liked this post, please consider supporting her by buying something from her [Storenvy][storenvy] or [Society6][society6]